yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 loading the matching tutorial instructions into a webbrowser.

-Yet the basic control flow remains similar to running LAMMPS from the command line and thus the barrier for replacing part of the functionality of LAMMPS-GUI with external tools is low.
-That said, LAMMPS-GUI has some unique functionality that is not easily found
+Yet the basic control flow remains similar to running LAMMPS from the command line, so the barrier for replacing parts of the functionality of LAMMPS-GUI with external tools is low.
+That said, LAMMPS-GUI offer some unique features that are not easily found elsewhere:
-elsewhere:

 - auto-adapting to features available in the integrated LAMMPS library
 - auto-completion for available LAMMPS commands and options only